-HSMS supports volumes of the class "TAPE", i.e. 9-track magnetic tapes of various recording densities as well as magnetic tape cartridges (see section "Level S2 volumes" on page 274).
+HSMS supports volumes of the class "TAPE", LTO magnetic tape cartridges and emulated tape devices of ETERNUS CS Data Protection Appliances (see section "Level S2 volumes").

 5.2.1 Managing SF pubsets

 The pubset is an important management unit under HSMS.
 A pubset is a set of public disk storages with a common catalog.
 It is defined by its pubset ID.
 HSMS offers full support of MPVS (multiple public volume set) systems.